 The shelf creates such handy storage.
-Use it for a lap top or writing supplies.
-If you love watercolors like I do, this would be a great little work area with storage for all the supplies below!
+Use it for a laptop or writing supplies.
+If you love watercolors as I do, this would be a great little work area with storage for all the supplies below!

-This sewing cabinet makeover would also be great desk for the student in your home!
+This sewing cabinet makeover would also be a great desk for the student in your home!